What is a House Fly?

 The house fly is the most common fly found in and around homes.
 It has a worldwide distribution and is prominent in Canada or the United States.
 House flies are not only nuisance pests while buzzing around homes, but they are potential disease carriers.
 House flies have short lifespans, but they can quickly reproduce in large numbers, leading to large house fly populations if not identified and effectively controlled.

-What do House Flies
+What do House Flies look like?

 House flies are usually gray in appearance and display four black stripes on their thorax.
 Adult house flies are about 1/8-1/4” (4 to 7.5 mm) long.
 They have slightly hairy bodies, a single pair of wings and compound red eyes, which contain thousands of individual lenses that allow them to have wider vision.
 Female house flies are usually larger than males.
 House flies do not have teeth or a stinger.